rbchan/exp-design/index.md

 ## Caution

-This is the first site I've tried to build a site with [github pages](https://pages.github.com/) and [Jekyll](https://jekyllrb.com/), so it's going to be in rough shape for awhile.
+This is the first site I've tried to build with [github pages](https://pages.github.com/) and [Jekyll](https://jekyllrb.com/), so it's going to be in rough shape for awhile.

 ## Overview